department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 template: level2-merger
 title: VA Health Care
 display_title: Health Care
-description: Learn about VA health care benefits that cover services like primary, mental health, home health, and geriatric care, prosthetics, and prescriptions.
+description: Learn about VA health care benefits that cover primary care, prescriptions, and prosthetics, as well as mental health, home health, and geriatric care.
 Find out if you’re eligible, how to apply, and how to manage your Veterans health care benefits.
 concurrence:
 lastupdate:
 order: 1
 promo:
   - image: /img/megamenu/pension-illustration.png
-    heading: Learn About the Veterans Choice Program
+    heading: Learn about the Veterans Choice Program
     url: "#"
     description: If you're enrolled in VA health care, find out if you can receive care from a local community provider.
 crosslinks:
   - heading: Other VA Benefits and Services
     links:
     - url: ""
-      title: Disability Pay (Compensation)
+      title: **Disability Pay (Compensation)**
       description: Find out how to apply for and manage your VA disability benefits.
     - url: ""
-      title: Life Insurance
+      title: **Life Insurance**
-      description: Explore your options for Servicemembers, Veterans, and family life insurance and find out how to apply.
+      description: Explore your life insurance options and find out how to apply as a Servicemember, Veteran, or family member.
     - url: ""
-      title: Aid and Attendance or Household Allowance
+      title: **Aid and Attendance or Household Allowance**
       description: Find out if you can get increased pension pay as a Veteran or surviving spouse.
     - url: ""
-      title: Burial and Memorial Benefits
+      title: **Burial and Memorial Benefits**
-      description: Learn about Veterans burial benefits, how to plan a burial service for a family member, and compensation for survivors.
+      description: Learn about Veterans burial benefits, how to plan a burial service, and how to get compensation as a survivor.
     - url: ""
-      title: National Center for PTSD
+      title: **National Center for PTSD**
-      description: Get help to recognize and manage PTSD symptoms, and hear Veterans share their stories.
+      description: Learn how to recognize and manage PTSD symptoms, and listen to Veterans share their stories.
 contact:
-  - heading: Call us for help with accessing health benefits or services
+  - heading: Call us for help getting health benefits or services
     links:
     - url: 1-877-222-VETS (8387)
-      title: <b>General Health Care Benefits Questions:</b>
+      title: <b>General Questions about Health Care Benefits</b>
     - url: 1-800-733-8387
-      title: <b>CHAMPVA and CHAMPVA In-House Treatment Initiative (CITI):</b>
+      title: <b>CHAMPVA and CHAMPVA In-House Treatment Initiative (CITI)</b>
     - url: 1-888-385-0235
-      title: <b>CHAMPVA Meds By Mail:</b>
+      title: <b>CHAMPVA Meds by Mail</b>
     - url: 1-855-VA-WOMEN (829-6636)
-      title: <b>Women Veterans Hotline:</b>
+      title: <b>Women Veterans Hotline</b>
     - url: 1-888-492-7844
-      title: <b>Mammography Hotline:</b>
+      title: <b>Mammography Hotline</b>
     - url: 1-855-QUIT-VET (784-8838)
-      title: <b>Smoking Cessation Counselors:</b>
+      title: <b>Counselors to Help You Quit Smoking</b>
     - url: 1-877-345-8179
-      title: <b>Foreign Medical Program (FMP):</b>
+      title: <b>Foreign Medical Program (FMP)</b>
     - url: 1-877-345-8179
-      title: <b>Spina Bifida Health Care Program:</b>
+      title: <b>Spina Bifida Health Care Program</b>
 social:
   - heading: Social Media
     links: